2008 United States House of Representatives elections in Illinois

-The 2008 congressional elections in Illinois were held on November 4, 2008 to determine who would represent the State of Illinois in the United States House of Representatives, coinciding with the presidential and U.S. Senate elections.
-Representatives are elected for two-year terms; those elected served in the 111th Congress from January 3, 2009 until January 3, 2011.
+The 2008 congressional elections in Illinois were held on November 4, 2008, to determine who would represent the State of Illinois in the United States House of Representatives, coinciding with the presidential and U.S. Senate elections.
+Representatives are elected for two-year terms; those elected served in the 111th Congress from January 3, 2009, until January 3, 2011.

-Illinois has nineteen seats in the House, apportioned according to the 2000 United States Census.
+Illinois has nineteen seats in the House, apportioned according to the 2000 United States census.
 Its 2007–2008 congressional delegation consisted of eleven Democrats and eight Republicans.
 It became, following the election, twelve Democrats and seven Republicans.
 District 11 was the only seat which changed party (from open Republican to Democratic), although CQ Politics had forecast districts 6, 8, 10, 11, 13, 14 and 18 to be at some risk for the incumbent party.

 Overview

 District 1

 This district includes part of Cook County.
 Democratic incumbent Bobby Rush, who has held the seat since 1993, ran against Republican nominee Antoine Members.

-CQ Politics forecast the race as 'Safe Democrat'.
+Predictions

 District 2

 This district includes parts of Cook County and Will County.
 Democratic nominee Jesse Jackson, Jr., who has held the seat winning a special election in December 1995, ran against Republican nominee Anthony Williams.

-CQ Politics forecast the race as 'Safe Democrat'.
+Predictions

 District 3

 This district includes part of Cook County.
 Democratic incumbent Dan Lipinski, who has held the seat since 2005, ran against Republican nominee Michael Hawkins and Green Party nominee Jerome Pohlen.
-CQ Politics forecast the race as 'Safe Democrat'.

 Perennial candidate and alleged white supremacist Richard Mayers had attempted to run in the Green Party primary.

+Predictions

 District 4

 This district includes part of Cook County.
 Democratic incumbent Luis Gutierrez, who has held the seat since January 1993, ran against Republican nominee Daniel Cunninghan and Green Party nominee Omar López.
-CQ Politics forecast the race as 'Safe Democrat'.

 Earlier in 2007, Cook County Commissioner Roberto Maldonado and Chicago aldermen Manny Flores, Ricardo Muñoz and George Cardenas had announced their intentions to run for the seat in 2008, as Gutierrez had said he planned to retire.
 However, Gutierrez later changed his mind and announced he would seek re-election in 2008.

+Predictions

 District 5

 This district includes part of Cook County.
 Democratic incumbent Rahm Emanuel, who has held the seat since 2003, ran against Republican nominee Tom Hanson and Green Party nominee Alan Augustson.

-CQ Politics forecast the race as 'Safe Democrat'.
+Although Emanuel won re-election, he resigned from the congress on January 2, 2009 on the eve of the 111th Congress after being nominated to become White House Chief of Staff under Barack Obama.
+A special election was held on April 7, 2009 to replace Emanuel.

+Predictions

 District 6

 This district includes parts of DuPage County and Cook County.
 Freshman Republican incumbent Peter Roskam, who won the then-open seat in a close election in 2006, ran against Democratic nominee Jill Morgenthaler, an Iraq War veteran.

-CQ Politics forecast the race as 'Republican Favored'.
+Predictions

 District 7

 This district lies entirely within Cook County.
 Democratic incumbent Danny K. Davis, who has held the seat since 1997, ran against Republican nominee Steve Miller, a United States Navy veteran.
-CQ Politics forecast the race as 'Safe Democrat'.